World War 3 (1995): Preliminary matches

 In the inaugural match, Johnny B. Badd defended the World Television Championship against Diamond Dallas Page, with the stipulation being that if Badd won, he would win the managerial services of Page's valet Diamond Doll.
-Near the climax of the match, Badd executed a springboard splash outside the ring on DDP and then tossed him into the ring to perform a springboard diving leg drop to win the match and retain the title.
+Near the climax of the match, Badd executed a springboard and splash outside the ring on DDP and then tossed him into the ring to perform a springboard diving leg drop to win the match and retain the title.
 As a result, Badd won Diamond Doll's services but freed her.

 Next, Jim Duggan took on Big Bubba Rogers in a taped fist match.
 Duggan was about to win the match as he was about to deliver a three-point stance clothesline to Rogers but VK Wallstreet interfered and Duggan hit him with a 2x4 but Wallstreet had tossed a chain into the ring and Rogers wrapped the chain with his fist and hit Duggan with the chain to knock him out, thus winning the match.

 The following match was an interpromotional women's tag team match pitting Mayumi Ozaki and Cutie Suzuki from JWP Joshi Puroresu against Bull Nakano and Akira Hokuto from All Japan Women's Pro Wrestling.
 After a back and forth action, Nakano hit a Bull's Poseidon on Ozaki for the win.

 Next, Kensuke Sasaki defended the United States Heavyweight Championship against Chris Benoit.
 After a back and forth match, Sasaki executed a Northern Lights Bomb on Benoit to retain the title.

 Later, Randy Savage took on Lex Luger.
 Luger's manager Jimmy Hart distracted the referee as Savage was about to hit a diving elbow drop and Savage tossed Luger out of the ring where the two brawled until Luger applied a Torture Rack on Savage and then tossed him inside the ring to apply an armbar on Savage's injured arm, thus knocking him out.
 Luger continued to apply the hold on Savage until Sting made the save and talked Luger into releasing the hold.

 In the final match on the undercard, Sting took on Ric Flair.
 In the end of the match, Sting hit a superplex on Flair and applied a Scorpion Deathlock on Flair to make him submit for the win.